lastralab/Statistics/README.md

 # MoCT.py
 **Retrieving, Processing, and Visualizing Data with Python**

-<b><u>Capstone project</u></b>: To write a program that can read, analyze and visualize data, using the skills from the course, and apply statistics knowledge to get results from a real project.
+<b><u>Capstone project</u></b>: To write a program that can read, analyze and visualize data, using the skills from the <a href="https://www.coursera.org/learn/python-data-visualization/home/welcome">course</a>, and apply statistics knowledge to get results from a real project.

 To use this for your own data, you'll need to install these packages: